Public libraries empower us all. Here are just a few of the amazing ways your library card gives you more opportunities to learn and grow.

 If you’re new to the library

 Log in.
 Monitor your library account online, find a title in the catalog, and place holds.
-You can log in with your library card number and PIN through the library’s website, and download the new library app to your device.
+You can log in with your library card number and PIN through the library’s website (where you can set your account notification preferences) and download the new library app to your device.

 Check out.
 Choose from nearly 10 million physical titles—books, movies, music, magazines—in our collections.
 And if you still can’t find what you’re looking for, we’ll help you find it from almost any public library across the United States.